waydabber/m1ddc/README.md

 If you like m1ddc, you'll like [BetterDisplay](https://betterdisplay.pro) even better!

-If you need a complete Swift implementation for DDC control on Apple Silicon macs, you can take a look at [AppleSiliconDDC](https://github.com/waydabber/AppleSiliconDDC) which is a complete self contained library I made for BetterDisplay (note: some features and M1 HDMI support is missing from the open source code) and MonitorControl.
+If you need a complete Swift implementation for DDC control on Apple Silicon macs, you can take a look at [AppleSiliconDDC](https://github.com/waydabber/AppleSiliconDDC) which is a complete self-contained library I made for BetterDisplay (note: some features and M1 HDMI support is missing from the open source code) and MonitorControl.

 ## Thanks